 At best, leaders should strive to find near-term wins within each functional phase of a digital transformation.
 Embed a framework into your strategy for managing long-term business objectives in relation to multi-phase implementations.

 Company “identity crises” are another potential source of failure.
 This is a common result of leadership’s misalignment with primary business goals and digital strategy.
 While technologies can greatly improve company performance and create new revenue sources, not every technology on the market is the right fit for your company.

 The demands of today’s hybrid workforce and workplace make it a necessary requirement for every organization to adopt digital enablement tools.
 Rather than chasing the latest “shiny object,” the primary objective should be determining what technology-enabling tools will yield the greatest benefits to the people who will be using them.
 Creating a healthy marriage between all aspects of your operation and a digital solution requires more than just a fleeting fad.

 The next best thing is not always the best thing.

 Your technology or digital tools should also align with the organizational culture.
 They must be able to solve a pressing problem with sustainable results, not just satisfy an immediate need for short-term gain.
 This is why it’s absolutely critical that companies looking to leverage emerging technologies must be clear on their “Why?” before their “How?”

-Communicating your reasons for the change for internal stakeholders is critical.
+Communicating your reasons for the change to internal stakeholders is critical.
 Quantify and qualify your company’s appetite for technology adoption.
-Throughout the process be realistic about what you’ll achieve by evolving your digital ecosystem.
+Throughout the process, be realistic about what you’ll achieve by evolving your digital ecosystem.